jttoivon/moder2/README.md

 `--prior dirichlet` uses pseudo count 0.01 times the initial background frequency of the corresponding nucleotide.
 Option `--prior addone` uses pseudo count 0.000001.
 The option `--prior none` disables the use of pseudo counts.

+MODER2 learns PPM models by default.
+If you want to learn ADM models, give parameter `--model adm-fixed` to `moder2`.

 Use the option `--cob` to specify which cob tables you want to compute.
 For instance, if you have given seeds for five monomeric binding motifs, then these are referred to with indices 0, 1, 2, 3, and 4.